Punicalagins (Pomegranate Polyphenols)

 Mitophagy induction (urolithin A specific)

-Ryu 2016 demonstrated that urolithin A induces mitophagy in C. elegans and rodent muscle — clearing dysfunctional mitochondria and improving mitochondrial quality control.
-UA-treated old mice showed 42% increased running endurance; young mice 65% increased running capacity.
-Lean muscle mass did not increase, suggesting effect is on muscle efficiency rather than hypertrophy.
-Translated to a small human trial showing modest endurance improvement; broader human efficacy data pending.
+Urolithin A induces mitophagy in C. elegans and rodent muscle, clearing dysfunctional mitochondria and improving mitochondrial quality control.
+Treated old mice showed 42% increased running endurance and young mice 65% increased running capacity, with no increase in lean muscle mass, suggesting the effect is on muscle efficiency rather than hypertrophy.
+A small human trial showed modest endurance improvement; broader human efficacy data are pending.

 4